 - rank_by

-Character, one of "residual" and "t_score".
-The name of the variable to rank the by when selecting the top N conserved and diverged modules to label.
+Character, the name of the variable used to rank modules when selecting the top N conserved and diverged modules to label.
+Options are "residual" (default) and "studentized_residual".

 (Named) character vector of length 2, the colors for the diverged and conserved modules.